adamphetamine/synology-lego-letsencrypt/README.md

 # synology-lego-letsencrypt

-automating SSL renewal for Security Onion
+automating SSL renewal for Synology NAS

 Projects used